dnlbowers/modern-buddhism/TESTING.md

 In addition to this, I also asked several people to test using iPhones and Apple Mac laptops/desktops using safari.
 These users reported no issues or bugs.

 Below is a list of bugs I found during the development process by testing myself via the live server extension on VSCode.
-I tried each element for how the browser would display the page to potential users on a range of different screen sizes.:-
+I tried each element for how the browser would display the page to potential users on a range of different screen widths from 320px to 4000px:-

 1. **Intended Outcome** - A header with three evenly spaced out items across the header element.
     * ***Issue Found:***